BackupTheBerlios/kana-no-quiz/README.txt

- This is ``Kana no quiz", a little educational tool, written in Python, to memorize Japanese kana (hiragana & katakana) pronounciation in an easy way.
+ This is ``Kana no quiz", a little educational tool, written in Python, to memorize Japanese kana (hiragana & katakana) pronounciation in an easy way, and thus accomplish the first step in learning the language.

  The full list of kana is implemented, including additional katakana used in modern language.
 Default used transcription system is the Hepburn's (most common world-wide), but it does also support Kunrei-shiki, Nihon-shiki and Polivanov systems.

- This program is cross platform, the same package works both on GNU/Linux and Windows, using different default interface.
+ This program is cross platform, the same package works on GNU/Linux, FreeBSD, MacOSX and Windows, using the same GTK+ interface on every platform.

  How does it work?
  -----------------